 Under normal circumstances, your veneers will not fall off.
 The main causes of veneers falling off are serious trauma or aging and deteriorating teeth.
 Because your teeth may need to be shaped in order to apply the porcelain, the procedure is irreversible and meant to last.
 Most patients have their veneers for 15 to 20 years without any issues.

 Do your teeth have to be straight for porcelain veneers?

 You do not need to have the perfect smile to apply porcelain veneers.
 If you have a crooked or uneven smile, or you have an overbite or underbite, you can still get veneers.
 The only issue that your dentist may have is if you have teeth that overlap.
 If you have teeth that obscure other teeth in your smile, your dentist may recommend straightening your teeth before applying the porcelain veneers.

 What should you not do with porcelain veneers?

 Porcelain veneer patients should avoid eating hard or sticky meals, candies, or meats that are difficult to chew.
 We do not recommend deeply colored foods and drinks as they may stain your veneers.

-Schedule a Consultation for Porcelain Veneers
+Schedule a Consultation for Porcelain Veneers in Indianapolis, IN

-Find out if porcelain veneers are right for you.
+Book your cosmetic consultation today to find out if porcelain veneers are right for you.
 We work hard to provide the best cosmetic dental treatments at affordable rates.
 Contact DentalSpa Indianapolis for a consultation with your top dentist in Indianapolis, IN.
 Give us a call at 866.486.0230, or schedule an appointment online today.